 Liz Shapiro is the Executive Director of the Connecticut League of History Organizations.
 In this role she is the primary liaison between CLHO and its members, listening, strategizing and problem solving to help strengthen Connecticut’s heritage organizations.
 She is co-creator and manager of StEPs-CT.
 A graduate of the Cooperstown Graduate Program in History Museum Studies, Liz has over twenty-five years of experience working with small- to mid-sized museums to build capacity and ensure sustainability.
 She retired in 2014 from her position as director of the Sharon Historical Society after twenty-one years.
 Liz is currently on the advisory boards for COSTEP-CT and the Connecticut Digital Archives (CTDA) and she serves as a Peer Advisor for the state’s Peer Advisor Network (PAN).

-Scott Wands serves as Program Officer for Humanities Resources at Connecticut Humanities were he has worked for the past six years.
-He manages CTH’s non-grant-funded services to Connecticut’s cultural community and oversees the Quick Grant program.
+Scott Wands serves as Manager of Grants & Programs at Connecticut Humanities.
+He manages CTH’s non-grant-funded services to Connecticut’s cultural community and oversees CTH’s granting programs.
 He is co-creator and manager of StEPs-CT.
-A graduate of the Winterthur Program in Early American Culture from the University of Delaware, Scott currently serves as a board member on the national Field Service Alliance.
-He is also a former board member of the Connecticut League of History Organizations and is active in numerous American Association for State and Local History committees, including serving as the Region 2 Chair for Awards for CT, RI, NY, and NJ from 2008-11.
+A graduate of the Winterthur Program in Early American Culture from the University of Delaware, Scott currently serves as a Council Member for the American Association for State and Local History (2016-present) as well as a board member on the national Field Service Alliance.
+He is also a former board member of the Connecticut League of History Organizations and has served on numerous American Association for State and Local History committees, including serving as the Region 2 Chair for Awards for CT, RI, NY, and NJ from 2008-11 and 2016-17.

 Program mentors coach five organizations through the StEPs-CT program, providing both in-person and remote consultation time for each curriculum unit.